tiepdotme/joebuhlig.com/_posts/2016-09-26-Targeted OmniFocus Templates With Workflow.md

 permalink: /targeted-omnifocus-templates-with-workflow/
 image: /assets/posts/targeted-omnifocus-templates-with-workflow.jpg
 ---
 I've been impressed by the speed of the Omni Group's release cycles lately.
-It's obvious they are hard at work on the automation methods for both iOS and MacOS.
+It's obvious they are hard at work on the automation methods for both iOS and macOS.
 One of these recent releases introduced the ability to create new projects within a specific folder on iOS.
 <!--more-->

 It's pretty straight-forward.
 You use the `/paste` URL as before but replace `target=projects` with `target=/folder/FOLDERNAME`, so you now get something like this: